bparanj/coding-skill/_posts/2019-12-26-how-to-solve-new-problems-during-coding-interview.md

 - How would those data structures interact with the problem that you're working with?
 - What performance would you get out of this implementation?

-Think about any trade-offs in terms of using more memory to speed up the performance, or vice verse.
+Think about any trade-offs in terms of using more memory to speed up the performance or vice verse.
 So, we've got a solution.
 But we didn't spend a lot of time trying to make it clever or elegant.

 **Step 5 : Refine Your Solution**

-So our next step of the strategy is to iterate this whole process of coming up with a candidate approach to solving the problem.
+So our next step is to iterate this whole process of coming up with a candidate approach to solving the problem.
 Evaluating, testing and poking at it, making sure that it works correctly or if it doesn't, thinking about ways to fix it and refine your solution as much as you can.

 The interviewer will try to guide you towards iterating your solution, asking you if it could be made better, asking you if there are any trade-offs that you have in mind.